Hdoc1509/shell-fns/plugins/vitejs/README.md

 ## Functions

-- `vite`: Simplify command for scaffold a vitejs project.
+- `vitejs`: Simplify command for scaffold a vitejs project.
   - Parameters:
     - $1: Desired template.
 You should take a look to the [supported templates](https://github.com/vitejs/vite/tree/main/packages/create-vite#scaffolding-your-first-vite-project)
-    - $2: Target directory
+    - $2: Target directory.
+Can be a path or `.` for current folder.